SpaceVim/SpaceVim/docs/api.md

 ---
-title: "APIs"
+title:  Available APIs
 description: "A list of available APIs in SpaceVim, provide compatible functions for vim and neovim."
-redirect_from: "/apis/"
 ---

-# SpaceVim APIs
+# Available APIs

 <!-- vim-markdown-toc GFM -->